imazen/imageflow-web/_pages/kickstarter.md

 ### Why back our Kickstarter?

 We need support in order to make this happen.
 If we get enough money in pledges, we will be able to push forward with Imageflow and create a product that will significantly improve the internet and user experience.
 If we reach $200,000, we'll license Imageflow as GPL so that it can be bundled with WordPress for free, potentially fixing 25% of the internet!
-We'll release as MIT/Apache if we reach $500,00.
+We'll release as MIT/Apache if we reach $500,000.
 In addition, there are some pretty stellar rewards for backing us now (see Reward Tiers below).
-Everything is 40% off across the board, and there are some special deals (including unlimited lifetime licenses!) that will only be available during the Kickstarter period.
+Everything is minimum 40% off across the board, and there are some special deals (including unlimited lifetime licenses!) that will only be available during the Kickstarter period.

 ### Reward Tiers

-#### $5 or more

-> Feel good knowing that you have helped our campaign, and gain the opportunity to vote for the next set of libimageflow bindings.
-Choose from: Node, Python, Rust, Elixr, Go, PHP, Java, or C# (Note: Ruby bindings are already in progress).
-For PHP, Java, and C#, add 90 days delivery time (all languages can use the imageflow-server REST API; voting only affects library bindings).
->
-> libimageflow and imageflow-server are licensed under the AGPLv3 by default.
->
-> All reward tiers can vote.

-Estimated delivery:
-Nov 2017

 #### $25 or more

-> 1 non-commercial wildcard domain license for libimageflow and imageflow-server.
+> Early access to binary releases.
+Expect libimageflow and imageflow-tool alphas within 45 days.
+> The right to use imageflow-server and libimageflow in your closed-source non-commercial (no ads or commerce) website.
+Use in open-source apps and sites is always free.
 >
-> 3 year license validity.
-SaaS usage not included.
+> 2 non-commercial wildcard domain licenses (1 for staging, 1 for production).
 >
-> This license will be provided as an add-on when you pledge $25 extra in any reward tier category.

-Estimated delivery:
-Aug 2017

-#### $65 or more
-*limited supply available

-> 5 non-commercial wildcard domain licenses for libimageflow and imageflow-server.
+> 3-year license validity.
+Closed-source redistribution and SaaS usage not included.
+Est. retail $185.
 >
-> 3 year license validity.
-SaaS usage not included.
+> Pledge $25 more in any reward tier, and this will be provided as an add-on.
+Pledge any multiple of $25 and we will provide the respective number of non-commercial licenses!

 Estimated delivery:
 Aug 2017

 #### $215 or more

-> 2 commercial wildcard domain licenses for libimageflow and imageflow-server.
+> Early access to binary releases.
 >
+> The right to use Imageflow-server and libimageflow in your closed-source website.>
+> 2 commercial wildcard domain licenses (1 for staging, 1 for production).
+>
-> 2 year license validity.
-SaaS usage not included.
+> 2-year license validity.
+Closed-source redistribution and SaaS usage not included.
 Est. retail $498

 Estimated delivery:
 Aug 2017

 #### $498 or more
-*limited supply available
+*limited supply available!

 > Enterprise-wide license to libimageflow and imageflow-server.
 No domain count restriction!
 >
-> SaaS usage not included.
-2 year license validity.
+> Closed-source redistribution and SaaS usage not included.
+2-year license validity.
 Est. retail $849.

 Estimated delivery:
 Aug 2017